AppDaemon/appdaemon/docs/APPGUIDE.rst

     class: Test
     pin_app: false

-So if for instance AppDaemon is set to globally pin apps, the above example will override that and make the app unpinned.
+So if for instance, AppDaemon is set to globally pin apps, the above example will override that and make the App unpinned.

-Likewise, if the default is to globally unpin apps, setting ``pin_app`` to ``true`` will pin the app.
+Likewise, if the default is to globally unpin apps, setting ``pin_app`` to ``true`` will pin the App.

-In addition to controlling pinning, it is also possible to specify the exact thread an app's callbacks will run on, using the ``pin_thread`` directive:
+In addition to controlling pinning, it is also possible to specify the exact thread an App's callbacks will run on, using the ``pin_thread`` directive:

 .. code:: yaml